Honors Program Director

 research leading toward completion of the thesis.

-By the middle of the first semester, the candidate should complete a
+By the middle of the first semester, the candidate needs to complete a

 who will serve as readers of the finished thesis.
 The candidate meets

-with these two readers to discuss the prospectus and the aims of the
+with these readers to discuss the prospectus and the aims of the

 6. How might the work required for an honors degree be particularly